-Legacy systems - The most significant barrier preventing Local Governments from investing in digital transformation is that they are still clinging on to legacy systems.
+- Legacy systems - The most significant barrier preventing Local Governments from investing in digital transformation is that they are still clinging on to legacy systems.
 These systems are expensive to maintain, and the many hand-coded connections are crumbling under the weight of today’s need to capture, store, access and process data.
-Unquestionably, modernising such ecosystems requires strong commitment from IT departments, but it will still be less than the time and effort legacy systems need just to keep on working.
+Unquestionably, modernizing such ecosystems requires strong commitment from IT departments, but it will still be less than the time and effort legacy systems need just to keep on working.

-Fear of Failure – The term ‘Digital Transformation’ and all the associated jargon can be daunting, and not just to Local Governments.
-Undoubtedly, it is not an easy endeavour –it needs to be a strategic decision and requires a lot of planning, committed resources and clear goals.
+- Fear of Failure – The term ‘Digital Transformation’ and all the associated jargon can be daunting, and not just to Local Governments.
+Undoubtedly, it is not an easy endeavor –it needs to be a strategic decision and requires a lot of planning, committed resources and clear goals.
 One of the reasons why digital transformation initiatives are not at the top of the agenda, is fear of failure which, in the case of Local Government, comes in various guises including political pressure, public outcry, media shame etc. One way to control the risk of failure is by starting with small, manageable sized projects before increasing the investment.
 And because of the complexity of such projects, it is also advisable to work with an experienced partner who can help Local Governments formulate a clear strategy and navigate through the different technologies and routes to success.

 Why Local Governments need digital transformation

-Improving citizen services – Omnichannel is not the prerogative of just the retail sector.
-Today, more and more citizens expect to be able to be served via different channels, both online and offline, same as they would by their favourite brand.
+- Improving citizen services – Omnichannel is not the prerogative of just the retail sector.
+Today, more and more citizens expect to be able to be served via different channels, both online and offline, same as they would by their favorite brand.
 Key characteristic for a successful omnichannel strategy, is the ability to offer the same experience to users across channels, and this can only be achieved by operating a fully integrated environment with a unified view of information across departments, agencies etc. Another technology-enabled step to improving services whilst reducing effort and cost, is the introduction of Artificial Intelligence to automate the more ordinary, non-critical communication with citizens.

-Better Intelligence – For any Local Government it is important to have a good understanding of the people, businesses and communities within their domain or region, in order to offer better, more targeted services.
-Unfortunately, this is not easy as data is locked into a range of legacy systems, often in a proprietary format that makes it hard to extract, process and analyse.
+- Better Intelligence – For any Local Government it is important to have a good understanding of the people, businesses and communities within their domain or region, in order to offer better, more targeted services.
+Unfortunately, this is not easy as data is locked into a range of legacy systems, often in a proprietary format that makes it hard to extract, process and analyze.
 Depending on the data, such issues could be solved either with an integration platform as a middleware to connect the different systems, or with a big data lake, both of which will enable users to get better, more accurate and inclusive insights.
 Another important reason why Local Governments should invest in getting that intelligence, is to combat fraudsters.
-With Artificial Intelligence they’d be able to detect anomalies like similar handwriting, duplicated phone numbers, location, IP addresses and search activity to stop fraudsters and protect taxpayers money.
+With Artificial Intelligence they’d be able to detect anomalies like similar handwriting, duplicated phone numbers, location, IP addresses and search activity to stop fraudsters and protect taxpayers' money.